 Finally, spectrum fees imposed on government use face objections from some parties that spectrum-based services provide intangible public benefits in exchange for access to this public resource, and that transaction costs are undervalued.
 These concerns have not affected the UK experience detrimentally, which suggests that a carefully designed AIP system can mitigate these concerns.
-In its December policy statement, Ofcom's "AIP Principle 5" states that "[u]ses of spectrum that deliver wider social value do not, as a general rule, justify AIP fee concessions,
+In its December policy statement, Ofcom's "AIP Principle 5" states that "[u]ses of spectrum that deliver wider social value do not, as a general rule, justify AIP fee concessions, http://stakeholders.ofcom.org.uk/binaries/consultations/spec_pricing/statement/statement.pdf

-&lt;sup>9 A later independent review commissioned by Ofcom called for AIP to be applied at more realistic levels.
+9 A later independent review commissioned by Ofcom called for AIP to be applied at more realistic levels.
 The UK agreed and updated its original spectrum valuation work.